irfanrp/irfanrizkiantopratama/README.md

 - 👋 Hi, I’m @irfanrizkiantopratama
-- 👀 I’m interested in Web Designer , Cloud Computing , DevOps
+- 👀 I’m interested in Cloud Computing , DevOps , SRE
-- 🌱 I’m current learning web designer & front end technology
+- 🌱 I’m current learning DevOps , SRE and all about DevOps

 <!---
 irfanrizkiantopratama/irfanrizkiantopratama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.